SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 We know the reasons for this too, it is ideological.
 Neoliberals and conservatives can never countenance the thought the government issues currency by marking-up bank accounts.
-They want rich people to be privileged, with the "tac-payer funded" myth.
+They want rich people to be privileged, with the "tax-payer funded" myth (see Raúl Carrillo's superb piece [here](https://splinternews.com/the-dangerous-myth-of-taxpayer-money-1819658902) or [youtube discussion here](https://www.youtube.com/watch?v=A4F3fUr0HO8)).

 To be fair, it easy to write the spurious notion that "governments are beholden to private banks" into your head --- simply read an orthodox economics textbook.
 Fake